SharePoint/sp-dev-docs/docs/general-development/how-to-follow-documents-sites-and-tags-by-using-the-rest-service-in-sharepoint-2.md

 ---
-title: How to Follow documents, sites, and tags by using the REST service in SharePoint 2013 ms.prod: SHAREPOINT ms.assetid: 989a5873-49f9-49e4-8d0f-439dde891cc2
+title: How to Follow documents, sites, and tags by using the REST service in SharePoint ms.prod: SHAREPOINT ms.assetid: 989a5873-49f9-49e4-8d0f-439dde891cc2
 ---

-# How to: Follow documents, sites, and tags by using the REST service in SharePoint 2013
+# How to: Follow documents, sites, and tags by using the REST service in SharePoint
 Create SharePoint-hosted apps that use the REST service to follow content (documents, sites, and tags) and to get followed content.
-## How do I use the SharePoint Server 2013 REST service to follow content?
+## How do I use the SharePoint REST service to follow content?
 <a name="bk_intro"> </a>

-SharePoint Server 2013 users can follow documents, sites, and tags to get updates about the items in their newsfeeds and to quickly open followed documents and sites.
-You can use the SharePoint Server 2013 REST API in your app or solution to start following content, stop following content, and get followed content on behalf of the current user.
+SharePoint users can follow documents, sites, and tags to get updates about the items in their newsfeeds and to quickly open followed documents and sites.
+You can use the SharePoint REST API in your app or solution to start following content, stop following content, and get followed content on behalf of the current user.